FINRA Suspends David John Taddeo for Undisclosed Private Securities Transactions

 False Compliance Attestations

 The regulatory record reveals a pattern of misrepresentation.
-Taddeo falsely attested on annual compliance questionnaires that he had not offered, issued, or participated in private securities transactions or promissory notes outside of his firm, and that he understood he could not direct customers and non-customers to investments not approved by his firm.
+According to the AWC, Taddeo falsely attested on annual compliance questionnaires that he had not offered, issued, or participated in private securities transactions or promissory notes outside of his firm, and that he understood he could not direct customers and non-customers to investments not approved by his firm.
 These representations were made despite his active involvement in the undisclosed transactions.

 Unauthorized Customer Settlements